flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ### Mach Number

-This is displayed in green and is shown if the mach number reaches above 0.5.
+This is displayed in green and is shown if the Mach number reaches above 0.5.
 It is displayed underneath the scale.

 ### Speed Protection